sonata-project/EntityAuditBundle/README.md

             - MyBundle\Entity\MyEntity
             - MyBundle\Entity\MyEntity2

+If you need to exclude some entity properties from triggering a revision use:

+    simple_things_entity_audit:
+        global_ignore_columns:
+            - created_at
+            - updated_at

 Call ./app/console doctrine:schema:update --dump-sql to see the new tables in the update schema queue.

 Notice: EntityAudit currently only works with a DBAL Connection and EntityManager named "default".